Guinea Fowl Aloe, Lace Aloe, Torch Plant

 Water: Average water during the growing period, barely in winter.

 I moved the plants back outside for the summer on April 29 (2018) and they were all glad to be out in the fresh air.
+I put it in a larger pot, too.

 Basically, this plant has the same requirements as Aloe, Gasteria, etc., etc., and so on.
 Basically, most members of the Asphodelaceae family.
 They well-draining soil, potting soil amended with additional grit and perlite or pumice works well.
 Some collectors say pumice is better than perlite.